Smart Infrastructure and Systems updates

 To make the most of your techUK website experience, please login or register for your free account here.

-Any techUK members involved in the energy, heat, water or transport sectors are welcome to nominate themselves.
-Please note that members must be able to commit to attending and actively participating in the SIS Council activities as set out in the Terms of Reference (ToR) before a nomination is accepted.
+Nominees must be able to commit to attending and actively participating in Council meetings and activities as set out in the Terms of Reference (ToR).

 Programme Manager, Transport and Mobility, techUK